xvik/dropwizard-guicey/src/doc/docs/guide/bindings.md

 !!! note
     Configuration object bindings could be declared with or without qualifier `@Config`.
     So `@Inject @Config MyAbstractConfiguration conf` will also work.
-It is suggested to always use qualifier (to get in common with direct value bindings), but it's up to your.
+It is suggested to always use qualifier (to get in common with direct value bindings), but it's up to you.

-If root configuration classes (on any level) implement interfaces then configuration could be bound by interface.
+If root configuration classes implement interfaces then configuration could be bound by interface.
 This may be used to support common `Has<Something>` configuration interfaces convention used to recognize your extension configuration in configuration object.

 ```java